10maurycy10/gcode2rml/README.md

 This program converts G-code, the standard CNC control language into RML, used by Roland's CNC mills.
 The output can then be directly sent to the mill, simply by printing it.
 (The mill emulates a line printer)

-The program only depends on the standard library, so compiling should be fairly straghforwad.
+The program only depends on the standard library, so compiling should be fairly straightforward.
 This command should work if you have gcc installed:

 ```sh